Decentralized policy learning with partial observation and mechanical constraints for multiperson modeling: Background

 \subsection{Biomechanical constraints}

-In robotics and computational neuroscience, the path planning in smooth and flexible biological motions is a classical problem \cite{Flash85,Uno89}.
-Most research has focused on individual multi-joint motions.
-However, in our multi-agent cases, datasets often include only a mass-point for each agent.
-Thus, we can utilize the principles of biological mass-point motions such as end-point effectors.
-A minimum-jerk principle \cite{Flash85} is a simple and well-known principle for biological motor planning of voluntary motion in an end-point effector.
-It minimizes the motor cost: $C=(1/2)\int_0^T ||(d^3x/dt^3)||^2_2 dt$, where $x$ is multi-dimensional position vector and $\|\cdot\|_2$ is the Euclidean norm.
-We propose a simply applicable biomechanical constraint for learning a sequential model inspired by this principle.
+In robotics and computational neuroscience, the path planning in smooth and flexible biological motions is a classical problem (see, e.g., \cite{Flash85}).
+Most research has focused on individual multijoint motions.
+Since multi-agent datasets often include only a mass point for each agent, we can use the principles of smooth mass-point motions.
+A minimum-jerk principle \citep{Flash85} is a simple and well-known principle for smooth motor planning of voluntary motion.
+It minimizes the motor cost: $C=(1/2)\int_0^T ||(d^3x/dt^3)||^2_2 dt$, where $x$ is a multidimensional position vector and $\|\cdot\|_2$ is the Euclidean norm.
+There is some research showing that this principle can be applied to human locomotion \citep{Pham07} and driving behavior \citep{ Dias20}.
+We propose a biomechanical constraint for learning a multi-agent model inspired by this principle for the first time.

-\section{Proposed Method}
+\section{Proposed method}

-In this section, we propose sequential generative models for policy models with partial observation and mechanical constraints (Figure \ref{fig:diagram}), which can visualize whose information the agents utilize and can generate plausible behaviors.
-We leverage binary partial observation models and a hierarchical VRNN with mechanical constraints.
-We first overview our model, then propose a binary partial observation model and policy models with mechanical constraints, and describe the learning method.
+In this section, we propose decentralized policy models with interpretable observations to predict plausible long-term behaviors.
+We leverage binary partial observation models and a hierarchical VRNN with mechanical constraints in a decentralized manner (Fig.~\ref{fig:diagram}A).
+We first provide an overview of our model, then we propose a binary observation and decentralized policies with mechanical constraints, and finally we describe the learning method.